brycetolman54/batman/README.md

 ## Todo

 - Add the following functionality:
-    - Allow adding new packages by adding lines to the lua file
-    - Make a script to run when we want to load the plugins
-    - Make one for cleaning the plugins
     - Make one for updating the plugins
     - Add commands for all of these
     - Maybe make them lazy load for when tehy are used
     - In the init, maybe run BatLoad everytime
-    - Make it print out all neat what happens with every load in its own buffer that is easy to close
     - Maybe make docs
     - Maybe make a checkhealth, though I don't know what I would need to check